Credit Card Icon

 Understanding whether Medicaid covers eye exams and the eligibility for these benefits can feel overwhelming, but we’re here to help you navigate this important process.
 The criteria primarily focus on income limits, residency status, and age.
 Typically, low-income individuals and families, including children, qualify for coverage, although specific requirements can vary by region.
 For example, many regions require that adult beneficiaries aged 21 and older have their eye exams covered roughly every two to three years, while children under 21 are entitled to more frequent screenings under the Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program.

 Income thresholds for Medicaid eligibility can differ significantly among regions, with some areas enforcing stricter criteria than others.
 In California, for instance, the Medi-Cal program reinstated eyeglass assistance for approximately 7 million adults on January 1, 2020, after prior cuts removed this benefit during the Great Recession.
 This restoration highlights how state-level policies can affect access to vision care.
-As noted, ‘Eyeglasses, as of the beginning of 2020, are once more covered for approximately 13 million Californians, including 7 million adults, who are part of California’s Medi-Cal program.’
+States are required to adhere to the recommended schedule for child and adolescent vision and hearing screenings.
+As noted, “Eyeglasses, as of the beginning of 2020, are once more covered for approximately 13 million Californians, including 7 million adults, who are part of California’s Medi-Cal program.”

 For additional details on eligibility and benefits, we encourage you to reach out to your local assistance office.
 We are here to help you through this process.